TOP 50 Best Fashion Designers

 Before launching his career in fashion, Detroit-native John Varvatos had his heart set on teaching science.
 Fate landed him in retail in 1983, where he began working for Polo Ralph Lauren.
 Later, in 1990, he was promoted to head of the department of menswear at Calvin Klein.
 In 1995, Varvatos returned to Ralph Lauren as the design head for menswear and introduced the Polo Jeans line.
 This success drove him to create his own menswear brand in 2000.
 Today, John Varvatos continues to prosper, gaining much of his fashion inspiration from his rock-n-roll obsession and favorite artists.

 32. Daphne Guinness

 Daphne Guinness was born in 1967 to brewery heir Jonathan Guinness and prominent French beauty icon Suzanne Lisney.
 The legendary UK designer is an heiress, socialite, muse, and mother and has been a fashion stylist, film producer, designer, and perfumer.
-Daphne Guinness is celebrated for her love of couture and extravagant personal style.
+Guinness is celebrated for her love of couture and extravagant personal style.